stacks-network/docs/src/pages/authentication/overview.md

   sm: /images/pages/authentication-sm.svg
 ---

-# Authentication protocol

-Blockstack Auth provides single sign on and authentication without third parties or remote servers.
-On this page, you'll get an overview of authentication from a developer perspective.

 ## Authentication flow

 For an application developer, the application flow is similar to the typical client-server flow used by centralized sign in services (e.g., OAuth).
 However, with Blockstack, the authentication flow happens entirely client-side.